 “I like to describe Videogames Lives as having all of the power and emotion of a symphony orchestra combined with the energy and excitement of a rock concert mixed together with all the cutting edge visuals, technology, interactivity and fun that videogames provide,” said Videogames Live composer Tommy Tallarico in a interview from the DVD release of Videogames Live.

 Videogames Live kicked off on November 5th at the Pabst Theater in Milwaukee.
 The Milwaukee Symphony Orchestra played music from Super Mario Brothers, Halo, God of War, World of Warcraft, and other popular videogames.
 One neat aspect of the concert that stood out to me was the interactive elements of the show.

-Prior to the event a Guitar Hero competition took place in the lobby, and during the show the winner got to come on stage and play the Aerosmith song “Sweet Emotion” alongside MSO and Tallarico.
-The winner was a young guy, and he had to score 250,000 points on expert to qualify for a price package containing Videogames Live memorabilia.
+Prior to the event, a Guitar Hero competition took place in the lobby, and during the show, the winner got to come on stage and play the Aerosmith song “Sweet Emotion” alongside MSO and Tallarico.
+The winner was a young guy, and he had to score 250,000 points on expert to qualify for a prize package containing Videogames Live memorabilia.

 Highlights for me were the dueling flute segment from Legend of Zelda that reminded me of the dueling banjo scene in Deliverance.
 The orchestral style performances for Halo, the rock and roll rhythms of Megaman, and a Super Mario Brothers flute piece covering all of the Italian plumber’s traditional platform games in chronological order.